 A short distance away is Skógafoss, one of Iceland's largest and most powerful waterfalls.
 With an astounding width of 25 meters, Skógafoss' 60-meter drop produces such enormous amounts of spray that a single or double rainbow is regularly seen on bright winter days.

-After a close encounter with this magnificent phenomenon, you should visit the Skógar Folk Museum, a cultural heritage foundation that features more than 15,000 regional folk craft artefacts exhibited in 6 historical buildings.
+After a close encounter with this magnificent phenomenon, you should visit the Skogar Museum, a cultural heritage foundation that features more than 15,000 regional folk craft artifacts exhibited in 6 historic buildings.

 You would do well to crown the day with a guided Sólheimajökull Glacier Walk onto the glacier tongue that extends from the Mýrdalsjökull glacier and onto to the black sand expanses of the southern lowlands.